 Complex automation may include giving team members 'hints' on the next step to take in a sales or service process or the next question to ask based on a client/prospect profile.

-There are many easy to use, self-service solutions available today that don't require much in the way of IT support.
+There are many easy-to-use, self-service solutions available today that don't require much in the way of IT support.
 Many times, they're called 'low-code/no-code' solutions.
-Companies could also find a vendor to help them that knows automation, but also has some experience in their industry.
+Companies could also find a vendor to help them that knows automation but also has some experience in their industry.

 What Benefit Can Workflow Automation Offer Companies That Are Disrupted by the Coronavirus Pandemic?

 COVID-19 has spurred many companies to look at how automation can help them.
-The new challenges facing businesses have led to implementing new processes to address their new realities.
+The new challenges facing businesses have led to the implementation of new processes to address their new realities.
 For many companies, automation is an answer to the question, 'What can we do to better service our clients?'
 That has brought a lot of attention to automation in the past few months from companies that probably would have taken years to get to that stage.
 In some cases, the companies that are the fastest to automate tasks are those that are going to be positioned to gain a significant advantage when the market normalizes.

 How Should a Company Go About Exploring Automation as a Solution for Their Operation?

 Companies that lack the internal technical knowledge to deploy a workforce automation solution should find an outside provider, preferably one that has industry experience and expertise to tackle the task that's been identified as a good candidate for automation.
-It's best to find a provider that has cross-platform experience and can come at it from a consultative standpoint, not one that's predisposed to a solution that comes from a single product.
+It's best to find a provider that has the cross-platform experience and can come at it from a consultative standpoint, not one that's predisposed to a solution that comes from a single product.

 Implementing automation involves a cultural change that can be significant.
-Companies need to have an operational change management in place as some employees are going to struggle to make the link between automation and their job, as well as how both of those fit into achieving the company's strategic goals.
+Companies need to have operational change management in place as some employees are going to struggle to make the link between automation and their job, as well as how both of those fit into achieving the company's strategic goals.
 These are important considerations to make to ensure the transition is successful.